Spring 2021 Gardening Class Schedule

 All classes are currently being taught virtually via ZOOM on Saturdays from 10am – 12pm – Register online on our store!

-January 23rd – Garden Design + Planning (Growers Club Members Only)
+January 23rd – Garden Design + Planning (Garden Growers Club Exclusive)

 February 20th – Transitioning Your Garden from Winter to Spring